-Disability insurance companies tend to evaluate an illness or injury without appreciating the full impact that the illness and/or injury has on your life.
+Disability insurance companies tend to evaluate whether conditions qualify without appreciating the full impact that the illness and/or injury has on your life.
 For example, do your medical records adequately convey the fact that you are constantly in pain?
 Does sleep deprivation leave you extremely fatigued during the day?
 Has your doctor stated that you are unable to work?
 You need to make sure all of your symptoms and limitations are documented during the claims process so the insurance company will approve your claim for short term disability or long term disability benefits.

 Each illness and injury has a range of symptoms, including pain, fatigue, cognitive mental deficits, and negative side-effects to medication.
 Here at the Ortiz Law Firm, we recognize that your disabling illnesses and/or injuries are best presented in combination.
 It is not simply a matter of determining the appropriate diagnoses for your medical problems.
-It is also important to understand how your illnesses and injuries affect your ability to perform daily activities and impair your ability to perform work activities.
+It is also important to understand how your illnesses and injuries affect your ability to perform daily activities and impair your ability to perform full-time work activities.

 The Ortiz Law Firm makes connections between your documented medical conditions and your resulting impairments.
 This enables us to properly develop your disability case as your advocates.
 Long term disability attorney Nick Ortiz uses his experience in handling a wide variety of medical problems to work with your doctors to obtain medical opinions that will be important to getting your benefits approved on appeal or in litigation.
 The Ortiz Law Firm is ready to support you in getting your long term disability claim approved or reinstated so that you receive the disability benefits you are entitled to under your insurance policy.

 So what medical conditions qualify for long term disability?
 Below is a list of qualifying conditions that may be considered severe enough by insurance companies to qualify a claimant for short-term disability, long-term disability, or individual disability insurance benefits.
 These conditions and/or the necessary medical treatment can significantly interfere with an individual’s ability to obtain and maintain gainful employment, thereby making such individuals eligible for disability insurance benefits.

 - Anterior Poliomyelitis